 To learn more about the Ayahuasca integration process, check out this blog post:

-Ayahuasca Mistake #2: Being greedy with wanting more Ayahuasca
+Ayahuasca Mistake #2: Being greedy and wanting more Ayahuasca

-However, bbe cautious not to approach the medicine from a place of greed or curiosity.
+However, be cautious not to approach the medicine out of greed or curiosity.
 It's important to remember that the goal of Ayahuasca is not to chase after visions, insights, or extraordinary experiences, but rather to facilitate deep healing and personal growth.